Welcome to our Homes

 Apart from the necessary living and therapeutic facilities, Elvira Rota Village has several unique features:

-- a full size labyrinth, offering residents, staff and visitors with a powerful relaxation, meditation and spiritual tool;
+- a full size labyrinth, offering residents, staff and visitors a powerful relaxation, meditation and spiritual tool;

 - a set of chimes, built near the wetlands, for music therapy with a difference;